 We do not generally seek to collect sensitive personal information about users of our web site and services.
 If we do seek to collect sensitive information we will ask you to explicitly consent to our proposed uses of that information at the time of collection.
 We use the term “sensitive personal information” to mean information about topics such as personality and private life, racial or ethnic origin, colour, membership of political parties or movements, or other such sensitive topics.

 4. Can you give us information about another person?

 If you give us information about another person then we accept it on the understanding from you that you have made the other person aware of how we will use and disclose their information and the other person has given you permission to provide their details to us.
 You should not provide us with others’ personal information if this is not the case.
 We accept information about you from other persons on the same basis.

 5. How do we use your information?

 5.1.
-We may use your information, as a data controller, for the following purposes: (a) to provide you with our web site and services; (b) to comply with legal and regulatory requirements; (c) to carry out credit checks, to detect, investigate and prevent fraud and to trace debtors; (d) to update and enhance client records; (e) for internal analysis and research; (f) to send you publications, event information and marketing communications about our legal products and services which we think may be of interest to you; and (g) to help detect, prevent and deal with crime and unsavoury behaviour; and (h) to take payments.
+We may use your information, as a data controller, for the following purposes: (a) to provide you with our web site and services; (b) to comply with legal and regulatory requirements; (c) to carry out credit checks, to detect, investigate and prevent fraud and to trace debtors; (d) to update and enhance client records; (e) for internal analysis and research; (f) to send you publications, event information and marketing communications about our legal products and services which we think may be of interest to you; (g) to help detect, prevent and deal with crime and unsavoury behaviour; and (h) to take payments.